openhab/openhab-addons/bundles/org.openhab.binding.playstation/README.md

 ## Supported Things

 This binding should support all PS4 variants.
+It can also tell if your PS3 is ON or OFF/not present.

 ## Discovery

 Discovery should find all your PS4s within a few seconds as long as they are in standby mode and not completely turned off.
+To be able to discover your PS3 you need to turn on "Connect PS Vita System Using Network" in Settings -> System Settings -> Connect PS Vita System Using Network.

 ## Thing Configuration

 If you want to control your PS4 the first thing you need is your user-credentials, this is a 64 characters HEX string that is easiest obtained by using PS4-waker https://github.com/dhleong/ps4-waker.
 The result file is called ".ps4-wake.credentials.json" in your home directory.
 Then you need to pair your OpenHAB device with the PS4.
-Then, if you have a pass code when you log in to your PS4 you have specify that as well.
+Then, if you have a pass code when you log in to your PS4 you have to specify that as well.

-_Describe what is needed to manually configure a thing, either through the (Paper) UI or via a thing-file.
-This should be mainly about its mandatory and optional configuration parameters.
-A short example entry for a thing file can help!_

-_Note that it is planned to generate some part of this based on the XML files within ```ESH-INF/thing``` of your binding._

 ## Channels